opsdis/aci-streamer/README.md

     go build -o build/aci-streamer  *.go

 ## Run
-By default the aci-streamer will look for a configuration file called `config.yaml`.
+By default, the aci-streamer will look for a configuration file called `config.yaml`.
 The directory search paths are:

 - Current directory
 - $HOME/.aci-streamer